 Anti-Bribery and Corruption Policy

-The Company acknowledges that it is illegal to accept, agree, give, offer, promise, receive or request bribes.
+The Company takes Anti-Bribery and Corruption Policy very seriously and acknowledges that it is illegal to accept, agree, give, offer, promise, receive or request bribes.
 Our aim is to protect our employees from being exposed to bribery.
 We have a zero-tolerance stance towards bribery, corruption and fraud and our aim is to minimise risks of such instances occurring and to take appropriate and proportionate action should these events arise.

 Definitions